eclipse-archived/codewind-docs/docs/_documentations/mdt-intellij-getting-started.md

 - If you use Linux, also install Docker Compose.

 ## Installing Codewind on IntelliJ
-1. Go to the [Eclipse Downloads page](https://download.eclipse.org/codewind/?d) for Codewind.
-Then, click **codewind-intellij-0.9.0.zip** to download the file.
+1. Go to the [Eclipse Downloads page](https://download.eclipse.org/codewind/milestone/0.9.0/codewind-intellij-0.9.0.zip) and click `codewind-intellij-0.9.0.zip` to download the file.
 2. From IntelliJ, open either **Preferences** or **Settings**.
 A new window appears.
    - On macOS, go to **Main**>**Preferences**.
    - On Windows, go to **File**>**Settings**.